 The Finance Minister has stated that the maximum tax levied will be 40%.
 In a bid to push electric vehicles, the Government has ensured they fall under the lowest tax bracket of 12%.
 However, rather surprisingly, hybrid vehicles have been kept in the highest bracket (28% + 15%).
 This is a big setback for manufacturers in India who have been planning big investments towards the introduction of energy-efficient hybrid vehicles.
 Also, under the old tax structure, various states levied additional taxes on vehicles (eg. Octroi in Maharashtra).
 With the introduction of GST, these taxes will not be applicable, which means the overall percentage change in prices of cars will vary from state to state.

-There is some uncertainty surrounding the change in the price of small cars (less than 4 metres, engine capacity less than 1500cc) post-GST.
-While most reports suggest they will get costlier, Finance Minister Arun Jaitley, in a recent interview, stated the price of small cars will remain more or less the same.
-The increase/decrease in prices of petrol and diesel cars could vary too.
-Also, from our calculations, it’s clear that states where Octroi is not applicable could see small cars getting costlier after GST.
-However, the change in price will be far less significant in states where already people have been paying Octroi.
+Mostly, small cars will get cheaper by a slight extent.
+The decrease in prices of petrol and diesel cars could vary.
+Also, from our calculations, it’s clear that states where Octroi is not applicable could see small cars selling for only a slightly lower price after GST.
+However, the change in price will be slightly more significant in states where people have been paying Octroi.

 Medium Size Cars